Tips for Success

 Everybody’s situation is different, and an ideal, quiet spot is not always readily available, but it is important to try to create your space.

 - Find a space free of distractions.
 Your learning is serious business and will require moments of intense focus.
 The television, the internet, or people talking can interrupt your concentration.

 - Try to have an area you organize in a way that makes sense for you.
-You will want to have enough desktop so that you can have a notebook handy to take notes as you watch an online lecture.
-Organize your class materials so that you always know where to find what you need to complete the class.
+You will want enough desktops to have a notebook handy to take notes while watching an online lecture.
+Organize your class materials, so you always know where to find what you need to complete the class.

 Your Computer Space: